nf-core/pixelator/docs/output.md

 ### Duplicate removal and error correction

-This step used the `pixelator single-cell collapse` command.
+This step uses the `pixelator single-cell collapse` command.

-The collapse command removes duplicates and performs error correction.
-This is achieved using the UPI and UMI sequences to check for uniqueness, collapse and compute a read count.
+The `collapse` command removes duplicate reads and performs error correction.
+This is achieved using the umique pixel identifier and unique molecular identifier sequences to check for uniqueness, collapse and compute a read count.
 The command generates a QC report in JSON format.
-Errors are allowed when collapsing reads using different collapsing algorithms (--algorithm).
+Errors are allowed when collapsing reads if `collapse_options.algorithm` is set to `adjacency` (this is the default option).

 The output format of this command is an edge list in CSV format.

 <details markdown="1">